How To Build Housed-Stringer Stairs

-It’s now the law for professional contractors, but working lead-safe should be a priority for everyone
+It’s required by law for professional contractors, but working lead-safe should be a priority for everyone.

 Cutting a home’s energy use by 50% to 90% is a worthy goal, but the extreme costs keep it out of reach for many.
 We take a look at the most cost-effective alternatives.